Tour of Macedonia / Halkidiki / Chalkidiki 2025 : Bookings OPEN

 In 2025 our tour will start just outside the city of Thessaloniki.
 Here we will have a few days before the event and then join the ToMH on registration day.

-Once the event begins we will wind our way through the spectacular costal region of Halkidiki which is located in the North of Greece and is famously known for its jutting peninsulas and costal towns.
+Once the event begins we will wind our way through the spectacular costal region of Chalkidiki which is located in the North of Greece and is famously known for its jutting peninsulas and costal towns.

 Riders will have a number of timed sections each day and be able to race in their category OR enjoy the riding and scenery at your own leisurely pace.